 - You should avoid strenuous activity during the first two weeks, which includes heavy lifting, bike riding, treadmill activity, or riding a lawnmower.
 Avoid sexual activity for two weeks.
 You may resume your normal daily activities.
 You may resume driving a car.

 - During the first several months, the primary milestone to look for is increased urinary flow.
 As a result of the laser procedure, the material which was blocking the urinary pathway has been removed.
 The bladder should now be able to empty with better flow, which you will notice as a more powerful urinary stream.
 It is important to recognize that it may take a much longer timeframe for the frequency of urination, particularly frequency of urination at night, to reduce.
 The bladder has been working against obstruction for years.
 As the bladder has worked against obstruction, it has become thicker and less elastic so that its storage capacity is diminished.
 After the laser procedure, the bladder is no longer working as hard against obstruction.
 Some of the thickening of the bladder muscle will lessen and the bladder will regain its elasticity.
 Its storage capacity will increase.
 When that occurs, there will be less of the “gotta go, gotta get there”, but it may take anywhere from two to 12 months to notice that improvement.
 It is important to recognize that it took years for the bladder to get thicker and less elastic, and so it will take a period of time for the bladder to reverse those changes.

-- Office follow-up at three to four weeks is advised.
+- Office follow-up at eight weeks is advised.
 Most men are asked to do a “flow study”.
 You should come to the office with a full bladder prepared to urinate.
 You will be asked to void in a special commode which allows measurement of the force of urinary flow to see if the force of urination is adequate.